How to Start Up a Small Café

 Key Takeaways

-- Discover what kind of food you want to offer your customers; will it be hot or cold?
+● Discover what kind of food you want to offer your customers; will it be hot or cold?

-- Identify your costs from all angles to ensure you have a sound business plan that is ultimately profitable.
+● Identify your costs from all angles to ensure you have a sound business plan that is ultimately profitable.

 Payment

-Setting up payment methods for your customers is vital with the current climate.
-Consider the different types of payment you want your customers for your services.
+Setting up payment methods for your customers is vital in the current climate.
+Consider the different types of payment you want from your customers for your services.
 Points of Sale (POS) are crucial for any business, and streamlining the process can only be beneficial.
 Payment software will also make your transaction data easy to understand, save you a lot of time and effort, and allow you to track your inventory.

-There are many ways that customers can pay in your cafe or coffee shop, including:
+There are many ways that customers can pay in your café or coffee shop, including:

 - Cash